Low-Frequency/Klipper-Git-Backup/README.md

 wget -qO setup_klipper_backup.sh "https://raw.githubusercontent.com/Low-Frequency/klipper_backup_script/main/setup_klipper_backup.sh" && chmod +x setup_klipper_backup.sh && ./setup_klipper_backup.sh
 ```

 Be aware that this script only works correctly if the installed version of `git` is 2.28 or newer.
-Check this with `git --version`.
-Alternatively the install script will check this for you too.
+The install script will check that for you and prompt you to install the latest version of `git` from the source.
+This is done with a separate [git install script](install-git.sh).
+You can also use this script to update `git` since it won't be updated by `apt` anymore.

-If the displayed version is prior to 2.28, update your system first!
-If `apt-get update && apt-get upgrade` doesn't let you update to an newer version of `git`, follow this [guide](git-update.md).
+Alternatively you can check this with `git --version` and follow this [guide](git-update.md) to update it manually.

 ## Update